 - Check income stability

-- Compare income against expenses
+- Compare income with expenses

-- Reduce the risk of default
+- Reduce lending risk

 The Role of Payroll Records in Lending Decisions

-Lenders use payroll records to:
+Lenders use these records to:

 - Validate declared income